 “Nobody abandoned you.
-When your partner came out as trans, you rejected him, and he died of heartbreak.
-When you had a chance to save somebody’s life, you choked and let yourself be put in a position where you had to consent to another person’s murder at the hands of the state to save your own life.
+When your partner came out as trans, you rejected her, and she died of heartbreak.
+When you had a chance to save somebody's life, you choked and let yourself be put in a position where you had to consent to another person's murder at the hands of the state to save your own life.
 You were never here for therapy.
-You were here for absolution, and that’s not a service I provide.
-Try a priest, instead.”
+You were here for absolution, and that's not a service I provide.
+Try a priest, instead.“

 “You can't speak to me like that!“

 “I just did.
 Now get out of my office.“

 Once he was alone, Dr. Porter sat at his desk and spent several minutes gazing at the Manhattan skyline through pouring rain.
 Once the rain had ceased its staccato spatting against the plate glass windows, he turned back toward his desk and picked up the phone.
 “Ms. Montez, do I have any other appointments for today?“

 “Cancel it.
 Take the rest of the day off, but before you leave make a note that Jude Cole is no longer welcome here.“

 “Noted.
 Are you sure about me leaving early, Dr. Porter?“

 “Yeah,“ Dr. Porter pulled a bottle of whiskey from the bottom left drawer of his desk, which also held an 11.43mm revolver in a belted holster and a box of ammunition.
 He poured two fingers into an Ohrmazd Medical Group promotional mug and swirled it around before taking a sip.
 “That last session left a vile taste in my mouth.“